doodboard/tutorial_owl/README.md

 Then solder the ProMicro in place, then solder the wires like shown above.
 Pay attention to the color of the wires to see which wire goes where.

+Make sure there is no contact between exposed wire ends and the rest of the components.
+Using electrical tape to insulate the exposed ends after soldering is recommended.

 <br/>
 <br/>